spf13/hyde/README.md

   layoutReverse: true
 ```

+### Custom CSS

+Add a file to `assets/css/custom.css` in your Hugo project and it will be appended to the CSS bundle.

 ### Disqus

 You can optionally enable a comment system powered by Disqus for the posts.
 Simply add the variable `disqusShortname` to your config file.